Overhead-Intelligence/oi-cm4-toolkit/README.md

 - Contact Email: jean@overheadintel.com

 ## Changelog
-### Latest Version [1.3.0] - 2025-04-14
+### Latest Version [1.4.0] - 2025-06-09

 #### New Features
-- Introduced `vendor-cm4-setup` script for a standard minimal installation.
+- Added pytak-client that will connect the drone to the OI Google cloud TAK server.
-- Added TAK (Team Awareness Kit) scripts for Cursor-on-Target (CoT) broadcasting.
+- Added video-server scripts for gimbal video forwarding.
-- Developed a MAVLink reader/writer script for general CM4 firmware usage.

 #### Updates and Changes
-- Relocated system services from `/etc/systemd/system/` to the `system-services` folder.
-- Moved `test-uart` and `cam-control` scripts to the `sensor-testing` folder.
-- Enhanced the `OI-cm4-setup` script with modular installation functionality.
+- Changed the source git repositories in `OI-cm4-setup` from Bitbucket to GitHub.
+- User can now provide a folder path as an argument to `mavlink-reader.py` to log the mavlink data stream to said file.

 For a complete history of changes, refer to the [CHANGELOG.md](CHANGELOG.md) file.